OCD and Anxiety

 Why Choose Rogers

-Fee: $85 – includes continental breakfast, deli buffet lunch, morning and afternoon refreshments with beverage service throughout the day, plus handouts and certificate (mailed within two weeks after event).
+$75 fee – includes continental breakfast and lunch, with coffee service throughout the day, plus handouts and certificate (mailed within two weeks after event).

 Psychologists, masters-level social workers, and licensed professional counselors who would like to enhance their knowledge about best practices and improve their ability to work with individuals with a co-occurring substance use and mental health disorder.
 Appropriate for intermediate level practitioners.